 Autoscaling dedicated game servers and maintaining a healthy cluster

 Although there are many approaches to autoscaling Compute Engine resources with respect to player load, the common component involves running a scheduled task every minute with App Engine's Cron service.
 You can calculate the ideal number of virtual machines by a predetermined schedule or by analyzing the number of available positions in game servers or player latency.
 The other important input to autoscaling is determining the currently active healthy machine count by pulling recent heartbeat process data from Memcache or Cloud Datastore.
 You can compute the difference between the ideal and current number of game servers to decide when and how to create or delete instances.
 Additionally, any unhealthy servers should be configured to eliminate them from server selection and delete the instances after there are no players on the server.
 If game servers need to be migrated between different Compute Engine zones, the autoscaling logic can be used to create instances in the new zone while terminating vacant instances in the old zone.
 This is a very high-level overview of autoscaling game servers and it is strongly recommended to carefully implement the scaling algorithms.
 Focus on avoiding issues such as overshoot and noisy responses.
-Compute Engine servers are billed on a per-minute basis with a minimum 10 minute charge, so to reduce unnecessary costs from unused Compute Engine instances, avoid frequently creating and deleting instances.
+Compute Engine servers are billed on a per-second basis with a minimum 1 minute charge, so to reduce unnecessary costs from unused Compute Engine instances, avoid frequently creating and deleting instances.